SAFETAG/SAFETAG/en/adids/physical_assessment/activity.md

   * Reminds participants that some “risks” will be obvious while others may not be obvious to all members in the group, and encourages discussion among participants to explore their views.
   * When 10 minutes are left in the activity, asks teams to take turns presenting their “risks list” and to explain why individual items on the list might create a risk.
   * Takes some time to point out any prepared risks that the group has not identified.

+#### Alternatives

+1. In cases where there is insufficient time or room to create the “risky space,” the trainer may wish to substitute this activity with the “Day in the Life,” described at the LevelUp website.

+2. In cases in which participants belong to the same media organization and the event takes place at their office, trainers may prefer to divide the class into teams and ask participants to assess their normal work surroundings.
+This encourages participants to look at familiar territory in new ways and provides an immediate, practical benefit to the organizers of the event.